 Within this evaluation of the TOE several aspects were specifically considered to support a composite evaluation of the TOE together with an embedded smart card application software (i.e. smart card operating system and application).
 This was necessary as Infineon Technologies AG is the TOE developer and manufacturer and responsible for specific aspects of handling the embedded smart card application software in its development and production environment.
 For those aspects refer to part B, chapter 9.2 of this report.

-The full evaluation results are applicable only for TOE chips from the semiconductor factory in Dresden, each labelled by the production line indicator "2" or from chips from the semiconductor factory in Corbeil Essonnes (Altis) labelled by the production line indicator "5".
+The full evaluation results are applicable only for TOE chips from the semiconductor factory in Dresden, labelled by the production line indicator "2".

 5. Architectural Information